nexusformat/definitions/manual/source/classes/contributed_definitions/cgms-structure.rst

 These are the foundation for more sophisticated thoughts about practically useful ontologies.

-Defining crystal defects is a question of how to coarse-grain a given spatio- temporal set of atoms, each having a nuclid type and position/trajectory.
-In most cases, such a coarse-graining is an ill-posed task because different mathematical/geometrical methods exists how a point, a line, a surface, or a volumetric defect can be described and be spatio-temporally constrained through a geometrical model with defined geometric primitives and associated coarser-scale properties.
+Defining crystal defects is a question of how to coarse-grain a given spatiotemporal set of atoms, each having a nuclide type and position/trajectory.
+Different mathematical/geometrical methods exists to coarse-grain and thus determine how a point, a line, a surface, or a volumetric defect can be described and be spatiotemporally constrained through a geometrical model with defined geometric primitives and associated (materials) properties at a coarser-scale.

 The key motivation to such coarse-graining is to reduce the complexity of the description.
 On the one hand to support visualization and scientific analyses - not only